• About

 With the rise of veganism, an increasing number of wine producers around the world are adopting a more natural approach to not fine or filter their wines.

-You should also look out for variants of this in other languages, for example: non-filtre (French wines), sins-filtrar (Spanish wines) or non-filtrato (Italian wines).
+You should also look out for variants of this in other languages, for example:

 Even though natural wine is vegan, it doesn’t mean that organic and biodynamic wines are always vegan-friendly.